kevinhartlock-dot/Predicting-Movie-Ratings/README.md

 See the full implementation here: [movie_rating_predictor.py](movie_rating_predictor.py)

+What this script does:

+Creates a small sample dataset with movie descriptions + ratings.
+Converts ratings into High (1) or Low (0) categories.
+Uses TF-IDF to turn text into features.
+Trains a Logistic Regression model.
+Prints training & testing accuracy.
+Predicts a new, unseen movie description.

 # Predicting-Movie-Ratings
 Predict whether a movie will be rated “high” or “low” based on its description and genre using AI.
 Uses a simple machine learning classifier (like Logistic Regression or KNN).
 Final project for the Building AI course